+Figure 10: Assign the three remaining VLANs to each Ubuntu instance.

 Assign elastic IP addresses

 To connect to the BIG-IP management interface from outside the Metal environment, you need to assign a Public IPv4 /31 elastic IP address block that you provisioned in a previous step to each Ubuntu instance.
+(See Figure 11 on the next page.)